ILLUMINA666/Back-translation-and-the-Effects-on-Sentence-Similarity/README.md

 |     |SCB     | en-th | th-th|0.757|
 |     |

-*Due to accident, the result of MBERT, th-th SCB and google was not yet finished.
-If it's has '\*' sign in the table means that it's was only 100 sample evaluation.
+*Due to an accident, the result of MBERT, th-th SCB and google is not yet finished. '\*' sign means that it's was only 100 samples evaluation.

 As we can see, the base-line average cosine similarity scores was the lowest compared to the translated one.
 And the cosine similarity of the english-english embedding pairs seems to have the highest score, followed by the thai-thai sentences embedding pairs score.